huggingface/datasets/datasets/hindi_discourse/README.md

 - The annotators were three native Hindi speakers with college level education.
 - Please refer to the accompnaying paper for a detailed annotation process.

+### Personal and Sensitive Information
+[More Information Needed]

+## Considerations for Using the Data

+### Social Impact of Dataset
+- As a future work we would also like to use the presented corpus to see how it could be further used in certain downstream tasks such as emotion analysis, machine translation, textual entailment, and speech sythesis for improving storytelling experience in Hindi language.

+### Discussion of Biases
+[More Information Needed]

+### Other Known Limitations

+- We could not get the best performance using the deep learning model trained on the data, due to insufficient data for DL models.

 ## Additional Information

 Please refer to this link: https://github.com/midas-research/hindi-discourse